jiribohac/svglinkify/Readme.md

+# Inkscape as of `1.0 (4035a4fb49, 2020-05-01)` saves the links in exported PDFs.
+This means that svglinkify is no longer needed.

 ```
 svglinkify converts SVGs to PDFs using inkscape while preserving hyperlinks
 applied to objects.
 To use, first create an SVG file in inkscape.
 Create